romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When setting up a CI/CD pipeline, how should you select the appropriate runners to support your workloads?
+Q: When setting up a CI/CD pipeline, how should you select the appropriate runners to support your workloads?
 <details><summary>Show the answer</summary><p>

 - **Choose runners based on the workload requirements, such as the necessary operating system or specific hardware needs**